richardcrng/redux-leaves/docs/leaf/standardActions.md

 ## Motivation

-There *can* be a conflict between:
+There *could conceivably* be a conflict between:
 - `type` being maximally useful for Redux DevTools debugging ('the *descriptive* imperative'); and
 - `type` being maximally useful as a director of reducer logic ('the *procedural* imperative').